michelebucelli/nmpde-projects/README.md

 ### Current issues
-- Missing exact solution gradient in Ethier Steinman problem
-- Large L2 error in Ethier Steinman problem
+- Error in initial solution interpolation
-- Missing 3D cylinder mesh files
+- Missing ad hoc preconditioners
-- 3D Flow past a cylinder was not tested (waiting for mesh files)
-- Boundary tags for 3D flow past a cylinder are placeholders (waiting for mesh files)
+- 2D and 3D flow past a cylinder do not converge (missing preconditioner)
 - Missing computation of the lift and drag coefficients
 - Check if serial computations (e.g. initialization of the triangulation) or dense matrices (e.g. in assembly) cause problems for performance/memory usage, remove them is necessary